squireherbert/diskpart-repair/README.md

-# diskpart-repair
-Repairing a corrupted removable disk using diskpart

 <h1> How to Use Diskpart to Repair a Corrupted Removable Drive </h1>

 <h2>Project</h2>

 If your USB drive or external hard drive isn’t working correctly, you can use Diskpart, a command-line tool, to repair it.
 Follow the steps below to clean, format, and restore your drive using Diskpart.

-⚠️ Important: This process will erase all data on the drive.
-Make sure to back up any important files before proceeding.
+⚠️Important: This process will erase all data on the drive.
+Make sure to back up any important files before proceeding.⚠️

 <h2>Utilities Used</h2>

-- <b>Flash drive, Diskpart</b>
+- <b>USB Drive, Diskpart</b>

 <h2>Environments Used </h2>